 The best way to train a deer hunting dog is to start with basic obedience commands such as sit, stay, come, and down.
 Once your dog has mastered these commands, you can begin training them specifically for deer hunting.
 Start by teaching your dog to track a deer scent trail.

 You can do this by dragging a piece of deer hide or meat along the ground for your dog to follow.
 Once your dog is proficient in tracking, you can move on to teaching them how to find and flush out deer from their hiding spots.
-Finally, you will need to teach your dog how to safely retrieve a downed deer without damaging the meat.
+Finally, you must teach your dog how to safely retrieve a downed deer without damaging the meat.

 Deer Tracking Dog Training: How To Start Tracking with a Puppy